 How Should You Choose a QSA?

 As in any profession, there can be considerable differences between the technical skills of individual QSAs, so ultimately the security of your card payments is only as good as your assessor.

-There are three questions you should ask to give your organisation the best chance of hiring a reputable and thorough Qualified Security Assessor (QSA):
+There are three questions you should ask to give your organization the best chance of hiring a reputable and thorough Qualified Security Assessor (QSA):

-- What type of organisations have they performed PCI DSS assessments for?
+- What type of organizations have they performed PCI DSS assessments for?